-We rightly anticipated that visiting Teotihuacan was going to be an incredible experience, and wanted to spend as long there as possible and move around it at our own pace rather than being rushed around in a tour group.
+We rightly anticipated that visiting Teotihuacan was going to be an incredible experience.
+So wanted to spend as long there as possible and move around it at our own pace.
+We didn’t think this would be possible in a tour group.

 Pin Me For Later…

-Work out how to get from where you are to Autobuses del Norte metro station, it’s on the Yellow Line 5 towards the north of the metro map as you look at it.
+Your first step in getting to Teotihuacan from Mexico City is to head to Autobuses del Norte metro station.
+It’s on the Yellow Line 5 towards the north of the metro map as you look at it.